 University Policies and Procedures on Prior Approval

-The White House’s Office of Management and Budget Circular A-110 (OMB A-110) sets forth standards for obtaining consistency and uniformity among Federal agencies in the administration of grants to, and agreements with institutions of higher education.
+The White House’s Uniform Guidance sets forth standards for obtaining consistency and uniformity among Federal agencies in the administration of grants to, and agreements with institutions of higher education.
 Under “expanded authorities,” many Federal agencies have transferred the authority to unilaterally approve a number of pre-award and post-award actions.
 The following guidelines have been developed to assist Principal Investigators in preparing requests for prior approval actions on Federally-funded grants.

 Use the IPAS to: